techandpeople/techandpeople.github.io/_publications/2016_08_snooping.md

 ###############
 # TO EDIT
 # pub title
-title: "Snooping on Mobile Phones Prevalence and Trends"
+title: "Snooping on Mobile Phones: Prevalence and Trends"

 # publication image
 image: